How to set aside ex parte decree passed in civil suit

 If you don’t want to set aside the ex-parte decree, you can file an appeal under section 96 of the CPC.

 In Bhanu Kumar Jain v.
 Archana Kumar [(2005) 1 SCC 787]; the Supreme Court observed that when an ex-parte decree passed, the defendant has two clear options.
 First, to file an appeal or to submit an application for setting aside the order regarding Order 9 Rule 13 of the Code.
 He can initiate both proceedings simultaneously.

 Order 9 Rule 13 of the CPC, empowers the Court to set aside the ex-parte decree when the applicant shows “sufficient cause” for his absence.

-You can avail above said remedies if you have sufficient cause for non-appearance otherwise court dismiss your petition.
+It is mandatory for you to prove that there was sufficient reason for your non-appearance.
 In State of Rajasthan v.
 Shankar Lal, (2009) 16 SCC 116 the Supreme Court is held that the reasons given for restoration of the petition should be satisfactory in considering the facts of the case.
 If there is no sufficient cause was shown for the restoration of the petition, then it should be dismissed.